A young Belarusian skier fled the country. Her family says she was banned from the sport for political reasons.

 Tsimanouskaya had criticized Belarusian Olympic officials on social media after they tried to force her to run in a relay for which she had not trained.
 She said those comments led authorities to attempt to force her home.
 She refused and sought protection from the Japanese police at Tokyo’s airport in an incident that renewed international condemnation of Lukashenko’s crackdowns.

-Darya Dolidovich is one of Belarus’s top junior cross-country skiers, according to Reuters, which first reported on her flight to Poland.
+Dolidovich is one of Belarus’s top junior cross-country skiers, according to Reuters, which first reported on her flight to Poland.

 Her father told The Post that Belarusian sports authorities cited what they described as unsportsmanlike conduct by his daughter.
-But the two believe the real motivation was political.
+But the two say the real motivation was political.
 Sergei Dolidovich previously had received reprimands for speaking out against the government.

 The move is “their way of showing they can do whatever they want,” he said.
 “There were no threats, but I understood that there is no life for us there — Darya won’t be able to run there, and her career basically ended on Dec.
 27.”